Kabaneri of the Iron Fortress Episode 8

-In Kabaneri of the Iron Fortress’s 8th episode, The Silent Hunter, we get to know more about Biba Amatori, the one who Mumei called “brother,” and as we might expect, there’s more to him than he lets on.
+In Kabaneri of the Iron Fortress episode 8, The Silent Hunter, we get to know more about Biba Amatori, the one who Mumei called “brother,” and as we might expect, there’s more to him than he lets on.
 He’s not even Mumei’s blood brother!
 Plus, Enoku meets his fate.
 And shockingly, Ikoma speaks disrespectfully to authority!

 Amid the roar of the crowd adoring Biba and his Hunters, Mumei tells him that she’s been traveling with a self-made Kabaneri.
 Biba’s intrigued.
 Ayame Yomogawa introduces herself as the heir to her family.
 Biba’s polite, but he seems unimpressed.
 When Ikoma arrives, he immediately confronts Biba for inflicting his philosophy of “the weak must die” on Mumei.
 Dismissing Mumei to get an examination, Biba asks Ayame, her body guard Kurusu, and Ikoma to go someplace more quiet so they could talk.
 On the way, they encounter a broken steam engine.
 Biba says he’s going to stay to help fix it and asks Horobi, an underling, to continue with Ayame and company.
 Ikoma, as a steam smith, offers to stay and help.
 Biba tries to convince Ikoma that Mumei misrepresented his philosophy, and Ikoma seems hesitant.